Master’s in Data Science Programs in Nevada

 - As a flagship campus within commuting distance of the state capital, UNR has a ready-built infrastructure to attract funding.
 The Nevada Center for Surveys, Evaluation, and Statistics conducts many of the surveys for state departments, and its Statistics and Informatics Lab lets students advise businesses, hospitals and state agencies on statistical research methodologies and data analysis.

 - UNR’s Nevada Research Data Center (NRDC) is charged with obtaining evidence of the environmental impact of solar energy, climate change within the state, and pre-drought conditions in remote areas.
-Moving forward, UNR researchers on the Solar Nexus Cyberinfrastructure team plan to use NRDC’s numbers to develop better data mining, analysis and visualization tools.

 - The Nevada Institute of Personalized Medicine, also at UNLV, is stacked with researchers who are using big data to improve patient results, enough to support a Division of Health and Medical Informatics.
 Researchers there get a piece of the processing power at Cherry Creek.